 Though abstinence is still best to avoid the spread of bacterial vaginosis, practicing safe sex is also a good measure.
 Use condoms, birth control pills, implants, or diaphragms.

-To avoid all types of infection and disease, make sure you and your partner are tested for STDs, so you can be able to detect infection as early as possible.
+To avoid all types of infection and disease, ensure that you and your partner undergo STD testing to detect infection as early as possible.

 How to treat BV while pregnant

-Antibiotics are frequently used to treat BV.
-These can be taken as pills or applied as a lotion to your vaginal area.
-Regardless of the treatment method, it’s critical to follow your doctor’s directions and finish the entire course of medication.
+Doctors frequently use antibiotics to treat BV.
+You can take them as pills or apply them as a lotion to your vaginal area.
+Regardless of the treatment method, following your doctor’s directions and completing the entire course of medication is critical.

 These drugs are usually useful in the treatment of BV.
 With the exception of metronidazole, they all have comparable adverse effects.
 When combined with alcohol, this medicine might produce severe nausea, vomiting, and headaches.
 If you have any concerns about any of the possible side effects, talk to your doctor.